fullstackwiki/fullstackwiki/web/http/index.md

 ## Specifications

+* BCP56: RFC3205: On the use of HTTP as a Substrate
 * RFC3230: Instance Digests in HTTP
 * RFC6249: Metalink/HTTP: Mirrors and Hashes
 * RFC6265: HTTP State Management Mechanism